SCO–Linux disputes: SCO and BayStar Capital

 In October 2003, BayStar Capital and Royal Bank of Canada invested US$50 million in The SCO Group to support the legal cost of SCO's Linux campaign.
-Later it was shown that BayStar was referred to SCO by Microsoft, whose proprietary Windows operating system competes with Linux.
+Later, it was shown that BayStar was referred to SCO by Microsoft, whose proprietary Windows operating system competes with Linux.
 In 2003, BayStar looked at SCO on the recommendation of Microsoft, according to Lawrence R. Goldfarb, managing partner of BayStar Capital: "It was evident that Microsoft had an agenda".

-On April 22, 2004, The New York Times reported that BayStar Capital, a private hedge fund which had arranged for $50M in funding for SCO in October 2003, was asking for its $20M back.
+On April 22, 2004, The New York Times reported that BayStar Capital, a private hedge fund which had co-arranged for $50M in funding for SCO in October 2003, was asking for its $20M back.
 The remainder of the $50M was from Royal Bank of Canada.
 SCO stated in their press release that they believed that BayStar did not have grounds for making this demand.

 On August 27, 2004, SCO and BayStar resolved their dispute.

 SCO and Canopy Group

 The Canopy Group is an investment group with shares in a trust of different companies.
 It is a group owned by the Noorda family, also founders of Novell.

 Until February 2005, Canopy held SCO shares, and the management of SCO held shares of Canopy.
 The two parties became embroiled in a bitter dispute when the Noorda family sought to oust board member Ralph Yarro III on claims of misappropriation.
 With internal problems not made public (which included the suicides of Canopy's director of information systems, Robert Penrose, and Val Kriedel, the daughter of Ray Noorda), the Canopy Group agreed to buy back all the shares that SCO had in Canopy in exchange for their SCO shares and cash.

-SCO and Canopy Group are now mostly independent, though SCO continues to rent their Utah office space from Canopy.
+SCO and Canopy Group became mostly independent, although SCO did continue to rent their Utah office space from Canopy.